vanjohnson879/frontline-cloud-doc/content/docs/plugins/bamboo/index.md

 Add two new variables:

-* The first one is named __frontline.address__, and corresponds to the address of your FrontLine API.
+* The first one is named __frontline.address__, and corresponds to the address of your FrontLine, for example: https://demo-beta.gatling.io
 * The second one is named __frontline.apiTokenPassword__, and corresponds to the token needed to authenticate to Gatling FrontLine.
 To fetch it, refer to the section *Managing API Tokens* in the FrontLine User Guide.

 {{< img src="global-variable.png" alt="Global variable" >}}